Praxis Tech Review

 Review Analysis

-2.4/5 on Trustpilot from approximately 24 reviews as of Q2 2026.
-Rated 'Poor' by Trustpilot's banding.
-The reviews are polarized: enterprise operators praise universal PSP access, reliability, and a typical 8-week onboarding from initial call to live transactions; end users complain about seeing 'Praxis' on their bank statement for casinos they don't recognize, sometimes accusing Praxis of enabling fraud or scam betting sites.
-This is the same review pattern that affects every B2B PSP whose name appears on consumer bank statements — Adyen sits at 1.3/5 with 418 reviews dominated by Vinted and Ticketmaster end users; Paysafe at 1.3/5 with 1,132 reviews; Stripe similar.
+2.4/5 on Trustpilot from approximately 24 reviews as of Q2 2026, rated 'Poor' by Trustpilot's banding.
+The reviews are polarized: enterprise operators praise universal PSP access, reliability and a typical 8-week onboarding from initial call to live transactions, while end users complain about seeing 'Praxis' on their bank statement for casinos they don't recognize, sometimes accusing Praxis of enabling fraud or scam betting sites.
+This is the same review pattern that affects every B2B PSP whose name appears on consumer bank statements: Adyen sits at 1.3/5 with 418 reviews dominated by Vinted and Ticketmaster end users, Paysafe at 1.3/5 with 1,132 reviews, Stripe similar.
 The B2B reality and the consumer review aggregate are essentially two different signals.

 Context for Operators

-For evaluating Praxis as an operator, the Trustpilot score is noise, not signal.
+For evaluating Praxis as an operator, the Trustpilot score is noise rather than signal.
 The 24-review sample is too small to be statistically meaningful, and the negatives are almost entirely from end users with bank-statement complaints unrelated to Praxis's actual service quality to merchants.
 The signal that matters lives in client references: Stake, Codere Online, BOSS.
 Gaming, Delasport, and the SoftSwiss-platform 300+ casino rollout.
-No verified G2 profile with reviews.
-Not on Capterra.
-Glassdoor exists but rating isn't publicly accessible.
-The right way to evaluate Praxis is reference calls with iGaming operators using the platform, not consumer review platforms.
-Ask for casino operator references in the geographies you care about — Praxis can provide them.
+There is no verified G2 profile with reviews, and Praxis is not on Capterra.
+Glassdoor sits at 3.6/5 with 74% of employees recommending the company and 100% CEO approval for Amit Klatchko, so the internal-employee read is meaningfully better than the consumer-facing Trustpilot signal.
+The right way to evaluate Praxis is reference calls with iGaming operators using the platform rather than consumer review platforms, so ask for casino operator references in the geographies you care about, which Praxis can provide.

 Notable Clients

-Public client roster is led by Stake (partnership announced November 5, 2025), the global online entertainment and iGaming operator.
+The public client roster is led by Stake (partnership announced November 5, 2025), the global online entertainment and iGaming operator.
 Codere Online appears in a published Praxis case study about scaling payment performance across markets.
 BOSS.
 Gaming Solutions signed in for cashier deployment.
 Delasport integrated Praxis cashier into its sports betting and casino platform.
 SoftSwiss rolled Praxis out to 300+ casino brands on the SoftSwiss platform in a 3-hour deployment per the partnership case study.
 Choise.com formed a crypto-focused partnership extending payment orchestration into a crypto ecosystem serving 170+ countries.
-Public claim of 1,000+ brands on the platform, though most are not individually named.
-For context: Nuvei processes payments for Bet365, DraftKings, and FanDuel; Paysafe powers 888 and PokerStars; Praxis sits adjacent to that tier through the Stake partnership and the SoftSwiss-platform footprint.
+There is a public claim of 1,000+ brands on the platform, though most are not individually named.
+For context, Nuvei processes payments for Bet365, DraftKings and FanDuel, and Paysafe powers 888 and PokerStars, while Praxis sits adjacent to that tier through the Stake partnership and the SoftSwiss-platform footprint.

 Operational Details